-The information contained within this report provides G7 members and other stakeholders with an indication of their compliance with 20 commitments at the midway point between the Charlevoix Summit in June 2018 and the Biarritz Summit in August 2019.
+The information contained within this report provides G7 members and other stakeholders with an indication of their compliance with 20 commitments for the full year between the Charlevoix Summit in June 2018 and the Biarritz Summit in August 2019.
 As with previous compliance reports, this report has been produced as an invitation for others to provide additional or more complete information on country compliance.
 Comments are always welcomed and would be considered as part of an analytical reassessment.
-Please send your feedback to g7@utoronto.ca.
+Please send your feedback to $\underline{g7@utoronto.ca}$.